 A Chrome proxy is any type of proxy that can be used with Chrome to anonymize a user's traffic.

-To change proxy settings in Chrome, click on the menu button and choose Settings.
+For Windows, click the three-dot menu button and choose Settings.
 Then, select System and choose Open your computer’s proxy settings.
-You will be redirected to your system’s proxy settings for a custom configuration.
+You will be redirected to your system’s proxy settings.

 How To Set up FoxyProxy with Oxylabs Proxies